-“Regular exercise helps maintain a healthy body weight, a key factor in controlling pain.
-Strong muscles and supple ligaments around a failing joint can help to support the joint and alleviate some of the symptoms.
-Regular load bearing exercise helps stimulate and retain the remaining articular cartilage within a joint - the smooth surfaces that allow joints to glide rather than grate and grind.
+“Regular exercise helps maintain healthy body weight, a key factor in controlling pain.
+Strong muscles and supple ligaments around a failing joint can help support the joint and alleviate some symptoms.
+Regular load-bearing exercise helps stimulate and retain the remaining articular cartilage within a joint - the smooth surfaces that allow joints to glide rather than grate and grind.

 What are the best exercises for treating arthritis?